Agriculture

 What are the Different Types of Drip Irrigation?

-Drip Irrigation Model: Components of Drip System
+Components of Drip Irrigation

 • Filter Unit: This component filters out the suspended impurities in water before it reaches pipes or tubes.
 It does not allow pipes and emitters to clog.